-Intermediate-level disinfection kills most bacteria, fungi, viruses, and mycobacteria (tuberculodial).
+Intermediate-level disinfection kills most bacteria, fungi, viruses, and mycobacteria (tuberculodial) but not bacterial spores.

 When to Use

-• Use on items that come into contact with non-intact skin or mucous membranes, but do not penetrate them.
+• Use on items intended to contact only intact skin by may accidently come into contact with non-intact skin or mucous membranes or penetrate skin.

 Active ingredient for this intermediate-level of disinfection